Academic Regulations and Policies

 Students are responsible for all material, assignments or exams missed during absences.
 Students who anticipate prolonged absences should inform their respective faculty member(s) and the Menaheles (Kodesh courses) and/or the Academic Dean (General Studies courses).

-Faculty must approve all requests to take an exam late.
 Faculty have the right to deduct points or otherwise penalize students for late exams, with the exception of true medical emergencies.

-If a student arrives late to any exam without a valid excuse for the lateness, the exam must be completed in the remainder of the allotted time.
+If a student arrives late to any exam without a valid, emergency excuse for the lateness, the exam must be completed in the remainder of the allotted time.

 The official academic records of all students, past and present, are maintained in the Office of the Registrar.
 The official transcript contains identifying information, a complete record of all coursework, transfer credits, academic status and any degrees or certificates granted.
 The transcript is retained as a permanent record of WITS.

-Students are encouraged to review their transcripts.
-Students have one semester after the completion of courses to inform WITS of any error they believe to be on their transcripts.
+Students are encouraged to periodically review their transcripts.
+Students have one semester after the completion of courses to inform WITS of any error on their transcripts.

 Students may request an official WITS transcript to be sent to a designated recipient.
-This request must be submitted in writing with the required transcript fee.
-Transcript Request Forms are available on the WITS website.
-Students should allow two weeks from the date of the transcript request for processing.
+This request must be submitted online with the required transcript fee.
+The link to request a transcript is available on the institutional website.
+Students should allow two weeks from the date of submission of the transcript request for processing.
 Telephone requests cannot be honored.
 Students may receive unofficial copies of their transcript at no charge.
 All financial obligations must be met before transcripts will be issued.